-For a complete description of the transaction please refer to the Base Prospectus dated September 15, 2008 issued by the Issuer as amended and updated from time to time.
-The last updated Base Prospectus is dated May 12, 2021.
-This concerned the usual annual update of the Base Prospectus and relevant transaction documents, which mostly consists of changes further to new legislation to the EUR 30,000,000,000 covered bonds programme ("the Programme") established on 10 March 2008 (as amended and/or updated from time to time) under which the Issuer may from time to time issue the Covered Bonds through syndicated issues, private placements or otherwise, and the Company guarantees the obligations of the issuer as Issuer under the Covered Bonds.
+For a complete description of the transaction please refer to the Base Prospectus dated March 12, 2021 issued by the Issuer as amended and updated from time to time.
+Under the Programme the Issuer may from time to time issue Covered Bonds through syndicated issues, private placements or otherwise, and the Company guarantees the obligations of the Bank as Issuer under the Covered Bonds to be issued from time to time under the Programme as to the payment of interest and principal up to the guaranteed amounts subject to and in accordance with the terms of the Trust Deed.

-As described in the Base Prospectus the Issuer has to maintain certain ratings with regards to their involvement in the Programme.
-The long term debt rating by Standard & Poors as from 10 July 2020 is A+, the rating by Moody's as from 22 July 2020 is A1 and the rating by Fitch Ratings as from 15 October 2020 is AA-.
-The short term debt rating of the Issuer by Standard and Poors is A-1 the rating by Moody's is P-1 and the Fitch rating as on 15 October 2020 is F1+.
-The minimum required rating is set on A (long term) and A-1 (short term) by S&P, A (long term) and F1+ (short term) by Fitch, A3 (long term) and P-1 (short term) by Moody's.
-The actual ratings meet or exceeds the minimum required rating.
+As described in the Base Prospectus, the Issuer has to maintain certain ratings with regards to their involvement in the Programme.
+The long term debt rating of the Issuer by Moody's as from 22 July 2021 is A1.
+The short term debt rating of the Issuer by Moody's as from 22 July 2021 is P-1.
+The minimum required ratings are A3 (long term) and P-1 (short-term) by Moody's.
+Therefore, the actual rating exceed the minimum required rating as at 31 December 2021.

-Since the start of the Programme no notifications events, acceleration notice, notice to pay and breach of the Asset Cover Test ("the ACT") have occurred.
+Since the start of the Programme no notifications events, acceleration notice, notice to pay and breach of the Asset Cover Test ("ACT") have occurred.

-The aggregate outstanding notional amount under the Programme on December 31, 2021 amounts to EUR 18.5 billion (2020: EUR 21.3 billion) and the outstanding covered bonds amount to EUR 16.1 billion (2020: EUR 17.3 billion).
+The aggregate outstanding notional amount under the Programme on December 31, 2021 amounts to EUR 20,9 billion (2020: EUR 0) and the outstanding Covered Bonds amount to EUR 16 billion (2020: EUR 0).